 The most important tools for research

 We always ask what the most important tools for research are.
 We might think that the tools can be Matlab, Python or other programming languages.
-We might also think about some software commonly used in engineering, for example, computer aided design (CAD) and computational fluid dynamics (CFD) as well as some mathematical or statistical tools.
+We might also think about some software commonly used in engineering, for example, computer-aided design (CAD) and computational-fluid dynamics (CFD) as well as some mathematical or statistical tools.
 The answer is NO.

 The most important tools for research are reading and writing skills.
 These skills are “the fishing rod of a fisherman”.
 With these skills, people can learn programming, mathematics, statistics, software and other tools required in their research field.
 However, these skills require time and a lot of exercise to master.